thbishop/knife-solo_data_bag/README.md

 # Knife Solo Data Bag
-A knife plugin to make working with data bags easier in a chef solo environment
+A knife plugin to make working with data bags easier in a chef solo environment.

+If you are looking for a full featured chef solo management solution, you may want to check out [knife solo](https://github.com/matschaffer/knife-solo).

 ## Build Status
 ![Build Status](https://secure.travis-ci.org/thbishop/knife-solo_data_bag.png)